 We all try our best to avoid toxic things, but toxins are seemingly everywhere in our environment — both inside and out!
 Once you are aware of where toxins hide you can make choices to help reduce your contact with them where it makes sense for you.

 If you’re an avid shopper you should be aware that new clothes contain toxins from the manufacturing process.
 Many clothing items are produced in foreign countries, such as China, where their manufacturing laws are less strict which means they use more chemicals in their processing.
 Most of our clothes are made from oil-based plastic substances, not to mention flame retardants that are mandated to be on certain items or tagged with a warning.
 Avoid this by purchasing organic cotton, wool, hemp, linen, or other natural substances.

-These chemicals are not only on your clothes but also get released into the environment through lakes and streams.
+These chemicals are not only on your clothes, but also get released into the environment through lakes and streams.
 This poisons the environment surrounding the processing plants and has disastrous effects on wildlife and people.

 When buying new clothing, be sure to wash it a couple of times before wearing it to wash off some of the chemical residues.

 I know I don’t need to delve into the toxins in our food that much, we know about them by now.